 - A pilot has the right to refuse to fly a passenger if he or she believes the passenger is a threat to the safety of the flight.
 The pilot’s decision must be reasonable and based on observation of you, not stereotypes.

-American Muslims strongly support law enforcement and the protection of our national security.
-As Americans, we also value the civil rights of all Americans.
 All Americans have the constitutional right of due process and to be politically active.

 If you know of any criminal activity taking place in your community, it is both your religious and civic duty to immediately report such activity to local and federal law enforcement agencies.